 Internal Report Validity of Extended DISC Assessments

 Extended DISC® Assessments have an in-built reliability mechanism, where the online system will produce an Invalid Report if a clear answering pattern is not established.
 Some DISC tools never provide an invalid report.
 Therefore, a candidate can randomly select an answer or try to 'cheat' the system, and there will still be a result produced.
 One of the strengths of the Extended DISC® Assessment is that a result will not be generated if a DISC style cannot be clearly identified.
-Only 2.93% of results are returned Invalid in Australia and 3.01% in New Zealand.
+Only 2.93% of all results are returned Invalid in Australia.
 Worldwide the overall figure is 4.13%.

 There are a number of reasons why Extended DISC® assessments are occasionally classified as unreliable and therefore invalid.
 Fortunately, Extended DISC® has the strictest internal rules for identifying results that do not carry the reliability required.
 Unlike other assessment tools, the system recognises inconsistent answers, classifies them as "Invalid" and does not produce a result.
 This ensures that the overall validity of the results remains reliable.